Put a spin on a classic treat by making these lemon bars with graham cracker crust. A simple dessert packed with tangy lemon flavors in every square.

 Step 14: Continue until all of the lemon mixture has joined the eggs in the bowl.

 Step 17: Place your baked graham cracker crust in front of you.
-If you turned the oven off, preheat it back to 325 degrees F.
+If you turned the oven off, preheat it to 325 degrees F.

-Step 19: Carefully spread it out into a nice even layer.
-You don't want to disturb the crust.
+Step 18: Pour the lemon filling on top and carefully spread it out into a nice even layer.
+You don't want to disturb the crust (Image 12).

-Step 20: Bake in the oven at 325F for 25 minutes.
+Step 19: Bake in the oven at 325F for 25 minutes.

-Step 21: Remove from oven and let cool for 1-2 hours at room temperature before placing in the fridge for another 1-2 hours (or longer).
+Step 20: Remove from oven and let cool for 1-2 hours at room temperature before placing in the fridge for another 1-2 hours (or longer).

-Step 22: Slice into serving-sized squares.
+Step 21: Slice into serving-sized squares.
 Dust with powdered sugar and enjoy.

 👩🏻🍳 Storage

-Wrap the bars in foil or plastic wrap and place them into an airtight container for up to 3 months.
-Let them thaw in the fridge for several hours before serving.
-Make sure to add powdered sugar on top just before serving.
+Freezing Lemon Bars- To freeze, place lemon bars (uncut or cut) on a baking sheet until solid (about one hour).
+Wrap bars in foil or plastic wrap, then store in an airtight container for up to 3 months.
+Thaw in the fridge for several hours before serving.
+Add powdered sugar just before serving.

 If your lemon bars look frothy when baked this is simply because the eggs released some air while baking.
 This is normal, and while not every batch does this, some do.